metablaster/WindowsFirewallRuleset/docs/SecurityAndPrivacy.md

 clipboard but instead goes directly from password manager into login form, thus avoiding the risk of potential malware stealing your password from the clipboard.

+The benefit is also that you avoid potential keylogger since you won't be using keyboard to type passwords.

+The benefit is also you don't have have to remember any passwords, so it's easy to have complex and unique password for each site.

 [Table of Contents](#table-of-contents)

 ### Email client and service

 Don't let your email client or web interface auto load email content.\
-Configure your mail client to be restrictive, also important not to open attachments and link in mail you don't recognize or didn't ask for.
+Configure your mail client to be restrictive, also important not to open attachments or links in mail you don't recognize or didn't ask for.

 For recommended email service list see [Privacy-Conscious Email Services][prxbx]